klabarbara/bank_intent/README.md

 ## Motivation

 Banking apps need to instantly interpret what users want (eg: "check my balance", "open a new card", or "dispute a transaction") with high accuracy and low latency.
-There are dozens of fine-grained “intents” in production banking bots, and those categories change as banks evolve.
+There are dozens of fine grained "intents" in production banking bots, and those categories change as banks evolve.

-Classic large language models can solve this, but *full* fine-tuning of modern transformers (BERT, RoBERTa, DeBERTa, etc) is costly, especially for teams without dedicated ML infra or large budgets for GPUs.
+Classic large language models can solve this, but full fine-tuning of modern transformers (BERT, RoBERTa, DeBERTa, etc) is costly, especially for teams without dedicated ML infra or large budgets for GPUs.
+---

+## Why Won’t a Pretrained get the job done?
+Zero-shot on Banking77

+- Label–verbalizer mismatch: NLI style zero-shot treats labels as hypotheses.
+Many Banking77 names aren’t natural paraphrases of user text(eg: people don't complain about their "lost or stolen card"), so entailment signals are weak/misaligned.

+- Fine-grained overlap: Banking77 has 77 intents classese with semantically near neighbors (eg: delivery vs arrival vs replacement).
+This pushes zero-shot inference toward superficial cues and frequent, generic labels.

+- Short, pragmatic utterances: Tickets are brief ("why still no card"  or "limits?") and are context light.
+Disambiguation requires domain knowledge, not just pretraining priors.

+- Domain drift: Fintech terms, BINs, policy lingo, and merchant patterns are updated frequently but also underrepresented in NLI style pretraining.
+Embeddings can't separate banking's (or any similar domain's) specific classes if their pretraining has never encountered them.

+- Prompt sensitivity, no adaptation: Tiny prompt edits swing predictions and there’s no gradient to align the encoder to your 77-way ontology.
+In practice I saw ~14–35% zero-shot accuracy using an NLI model (facebook/bart-large-mnli).
+Using the smaller, general purpose deberta-v3-base, zero-shot inference was unusable at ~6%.
+However, the same small model, after having a minority of its parameters trained through LoRA, yielded >92% once adapted far surpassing even the NLI-task specialized large model.

 ---

 ## Enter the LoRA